 #13.
 Conductive PLA 3D Printing Filament

-Conductive PLA filament 3D printer opens up new opportunities for your next 3D printing project.
+Conductive PLA filament opens up new opportunities for your next 3D printing project.
 This material includes a conductive carbon particulate to allow you to 3D print low-voltage electronic circuits for simple items like LEDs and sensors.

 You can couple this 3D printer filament with a standard PLA filament on a dual-extrusion machine to fabricate a basic circuit board straight from the print bed.